Calendar of Events - MACNLOW Associates

 With small group exercises and many examples tailored to the attendee’s profession, this class can be taken by law enforcement, dispatch or anyone in public safety.
 The course is taught by Sgt.
 Michael Phillips who recently retired from the East Lansing Police Department with over 27 years of police experience.
 Mike is a Senior Associate with MACNLOW consistently receiving the highest ratings from course attendees for over fifteen years.

-The price is $395 per person.
+The price is $395 per person and we welcome attendees from any profession.

 This course is registered with MCOLES and is eligible for 302 funds as well as SNC approved for dispatch training funds (MNA2022-3166).